Knepp Castle: History

 In 1215, John was at war with the barons of England.
 Shortly after losing control of London, John wrote to Roland Bloett on 18 May instructing him to remove whatever he could carry from Knepp and send it to Bramber Castle, and then "totally destroy" (slight) Knepp Castle.
+Four days later the king again wrote to Roland, this time instructing him to welcome the Earl of Surrey, William de Warrene, at the castles of Knepp or Bramber; the historian Richard Symonds suggests this means the earlier destruction order was not followed.
+The sealing of Magna Carta in June 1215 brought a lull in hostilies that would prove to be temporary.
 Giles de Braose, Bishop of Hereford, had joined the rebellion against John and negotiated the return of the Braose family's lands in exchange for a fine in October 1215, but died before the transfer was complete and the lands remained with the king.
-On 13 June 1216 John issue a second order to destroy the castle, instructing Roland Bloett to "cause the castle of Cnappe [Knepp], without delay, to be burnt and destroyed".
+On 13 June 1216, during renewed conflict between the king and the barons, John issue a second order to destroy the castle, instructing Roland Bloett to "cause the castle of Cnappe [Knepp], without delay, to be burnt and destroyed".

 An early 19th-century engraving showing the fence around the castle and the lightning rod.

 After King John died in October 1216, his son was crowned as Henry III and many barons changed sides in the war, supporting Henry against Prince Louis of France who had arrived in England with a claim to the throne and initially at the invitation of the rebelling barons.
 In early 1217, William Marshal, travelled through southern England dealing with Louis' supporters; Knepp Castle surrendered to Marshal during this phase of the war.

 In addition to John the castle had a succession of royal visitors, including Henry III in 1218, Edward II in 1324 and Richard II in 1384.
-Simon de Montfort seized Knepp Castle from William de Braose, and later returned it.
+In the 13th century, Simon de Montfort seized Knepp Castle from William de Braose, and later returned it.
 Subsequently, it fell into decline and deteriorated.